Friends Nourish the Body and Soul

 Research shows this is a mistake and in fact, counterproductive to maintaining your physical, mental and emotional well-being.
 Here are some consequences of social isolation and a few tips on how to build and keep the right tribe to improve your health, happiness and even life expectancy.

 3 Consequences of Social Isolation:

-Dr. John Cacioppo from the University of Chicago and Dr. Steve Cole from UCLA, prominent social psychologists, are experts at determining effects of loneliness on health.
-They show people who are socially isolated have less protection against contracting and fighting off infections.
+Dr. John Cacioppo from the University of Chicago and Dr. Steve Cole from UCLA, both prominent social psychologists, have researched the effects of loneliness on health.
+Their work shows that people who are socially isolated have less protection against contracting and fighting off infections.
 They also have higher rates of cancer, heart disease, heart attacks and strokes than people with more social connections.
-This is partly due to an increased level of inflammation in the body, which causes lonely people to have higher blood pressure (up to 30 points!) and heart rate.
+This is partly due to an increased level of inflammation in the body, which causes lonely people to have higher blood pressure (up to 30 points) and heart rate.

 3 Tips for Building a Social Safety Net

 Join a club or engage in an activity that captures your interest.
 There are many organizations that meet weekly.
 Sports enthusiasts can join a recreational sports club.
 Social dance groups (i.e. salsa, swing, ballroom, etc.) benefit physical and mental health, in addition to providing a platform for meeting new people.
 According to the Albert Einstein College of Medicine, dancing is also the only physi

 cal activity shown to reduce the risk of dementia and Alzheimer’s disease, plummeting the chance of developing either disease by a striking 76%!
 This effect was greater than that of other mentally stimulating activities such as reading, doing crossword puzzles and playing instruments.